Trust Loans

 Bare Trust

 A bare trust, also known as a nominee trust, holds assets for a beneficiary with no discretion over the income or assets.
 The trustee is required to follow the beneficiary’s instructions regarding the assets.
-Bare trusts are typically used in self-managed super fund (SMSF) loans for limited recourse borrowing arrangements, where the trustee holds the property on the SMSF’s behalf.
+Bare trusts are typically used in SMSF loans for limited recourse borrowing arrangements, where the trustee holds the property on the SMSF’s behalf.

 Testamentary Trust